Snowball lanterns dot the Swedish landscape in winter. Learn how to make these beautiful snow lanterns with just snow and a tea light.

 There’s a saying in Sweden that “there’s no such thing as bad weather, only bad clothes.”

-From the first winter that I experienced here, I witnessed this first hand.
-Babies travel everywhere you do and weather stops no one.
-There are highly prized preschools that guarantee that your child will not be taken inside during their time there, and that guarantee goes further to assure parents that even naps will be outside in children’s strollers (even in winter).
+From the first winter that I experienced here, I witnessed this firsthand.
+Babies travel everywhere you do, and the weather stops no one.
+There are highly prized preschools that guarantee that even naps will be outside in children’s strollers (even in winter).

 Snowball lanterns are both beautiful and a great way to combine play, togetherness and functionality; giving the kids a great way to channel snow energy into creating a work of beauty for everyone to enjoy.